-Maryland took its first retail bet in December at the BetMGM Sportsbook at MGM National Harbor.
+The state took its first retail bet at the BetMGM Maryland Sportsbook in December at MGM National Harbor.

 BetMaryland: The sports gambling law in Maryland is described as unique.
 In your own words, how is the Maryland law distinct from other sports wagering legislation around the country?